loonwerks/case-ta6-experimental-platform-dockerfiles/README.md

 ./build-sd-card.sh <dev>
 ~~~

-where $dev$ is the device file for the raw MicroSD card (e.g. /dev/sdc).
+where `<dev>` is the device file for the raw MicroSD card (e.g. /dev/sdc).
+This script erases, partitions and formats the MicroSD card, gathers the
+various elements of software including the bootloader, device tree,
+boot filesystem and root filesystem, UxAS application and example
+configuration files and fuses these onto the MicroSD card.

+In future, we hope to have a script working in a platform independent
+manner under the Docker-based build system that constructs a whole-disk
+image file.
+This file would then support using fusing tools for for
+various host development platforms.

+## To Do

+1. Add Google 'repo' manifest to gather the various pieces of software
+   (e.g. OpenUxAS, LmcpGen, etc.).
+2. Add a top-level build script, likely in 'ant' with at least incremental
+   and rebuild targets.